Hands-On Workshop

 1. Open the Start menu

-2. Select “Windows Powershell” and hit enter
+2. Select “Windows Powershell” (Windows’ name for the command-line shell) and hit enter

 3. Type ~ and hit enter to ensure you are in User and not Administrator mode.